Lawsuits accuse Marriott, Hilton, and other hotel chains of ignoring sex trafficking

 The lawsuits make use of the Trafficking Victims Protection Reauthorization Act, which allows civil suits against people and entities reasonably aware of trafficking and profiting from it.
 Lawyers around the country began searching for survivors through advocacy groups to serve as plaintiffs.
 The suits are in early stages, and dozens more are expected to be filed.

-A spokesperson for Hilton says the company “condemns all forms of human trafficking, including for sexual exploitation.
+Reached for comment, a spokesperson for Hilton says the company “condemns all forms of human trafficking, including for sexual exploitation.
 As signatories of the ECPAT [End Child Prostitution and Trafficking] Code since 2011, we are fully committed, in each and every one of our markets, to protecting individuals from all forms of abuse and exploitation.
 We expect our Team Members, as well as our business partners to help us meet this commitment.
 We require all our hotels, including franchises, to conduct training on identifying the signs of human trafficking and on how to report them.”

-We have also reached out to Marriott and Wyndham for comment.
-Spokespeople for both companies told WSJ that they provide training to staffers and franchises on identifying the signs of trafficking.

-Note: This post has been updated with responses from Marriott and Wyndham.
+Wyndham Hotels & Resorts declined to comment on the lawsuit but said: “We condemn human trafficking in any form . . .
+We mandate training for our company employees around the world to help them identify and report trafficking activities.
+We also make training opportunities available for our franchised hotels, which are independently owned and operated.”